Development of modern total defence

 When the Government has declared raised or highest level of alert, the total defence includes all societal activities.
 Vital societal functions include the Riksdag (the Swedish parliament), the Government, government agencies, municipalities, private enterprises, voluntary defence organisations as well as individuals.

 Coordinated development of total defence

-Focus will also be on supporting the Swedish Armed Forces during periods of raised alert within the areas of supply of critical provisions, properties and services.
-On the island of Gotland, the Swedish Armed Forces and the county administrative board are creating an organisation dedicated for coordinating related to total defence.
+The focus was on supporting the Swedish Armed Forces during periods of raised alert within the areas of supply of critical provisions, properties and services.
+On the island of Gotland, the Swedish Armed Forces and the county administrative board created an organisation dedicated to coordination related to total defence.

-In accordance with the Defence Commission's report from December 2017, work is underway to set up one inquiry on a new agency for psychological defence and another on command, coordination and responsibility in civil defence, as well as coordination between civil and military defence.
-Furthermore, preparation is ongoing concerning regulations concerning private companies' in total defence as well as identification of and war posting in these companies.
+In accordance with the Defence Commission's report from December 2017, work is underway to set up a new agency for psychological defence and another on command, coordination and responsibility in civil defence, as well as coordination between civil and military defence.
+Furthermore, preparation is ongoing concerning regulations of private companies' role in total defence as well as identification of and war posting in these companies.
 The work to rebuild Swedish total defence will continue for many years, involving extensive challenges.
-The comprehensive total defence exercise in 2020 will be one important milestone and litmus test.

 Development of military defence